hongcchen/navigating_rejection/README.md

 # Repository Structure

-- data/: Directory for raw data files used in the analysis (if allowed to share) or scripts to load data from external sources.
+- data/: Directory for anonymized data files used in the analysis (upon request).
-- scripts/: Contains all analysis scripts organized by section or figure, e.g., regression_analysis.R, summary_statistics.py.
+- scripts/: Contains necassary scripts to reproduce statisticaly analysis
-	•	results/: Directory for output files, including generated figures, tables, and any intermediate results.
 - README.md: Instructions for reproducing the analyses and a brief overview of the project.

+# Requirements and Reproducibility

+The code is organized in jupyeter notebook to allow for quick reproduction of the study’s statistical analysis and  result visualization.

+A full list of dependencies can be found in environment.yml.
+To set up the environment with the necessary packages, follow these steps:

+'''
+conda env create -f environment.yml conda activate [environment_name]
+'''